crunker99/NMHSS_Analysis/README.md

 ![Population by state](/images/popByState.jpeg)

 The linear correlation coefficient (r) between population and facility count as a function of state is 0.832893, which is a relatively strong positive correlation.
-However, it is not perfect

-Does the number of facilities, though, keep up with the population size?
+Does the number of facilities in a state keep up with its population size?
 What are the statewide facility counts per capita?

 ![Facilities per 100k people by state](/images/facPerCapitaByState.jpeg)

-We find that states with lower [population density](https://en.wikipedia.org/wiki/List_of_states_and_territories_of_the_United_States_by_population_density)  score better, such as Maine(46th by population denisty), Alaska(50th), and Vermont(31st).
+States with lower [population density](https://en.wikipedia.org/wiki/List_of_states_and_territories_of_the_United_States_by_population_density)  score higher, such as Maine(46th by population denisty), Alaska(50th), and Vermont(31st).

 <img src="/images/topten1.jpeg">